UIS Writing Style Guide

 - Do capitalize:

-proper names of specific persons, places, or things.
+Proper names of specific persons, places, or things.
 Also capitalize phrases, such as Spring Semester 2016.

 - Don’t capitalize:

 - Use commas to separate elements in a series, but do not put a comma before the conjunction in a simple series.
-(We ate toast, eggs, and cereal.
-I had my choice of red, black, or blue pens.)
+(We ate toast, eggs and cereal.
+I had my choice of red, black or blue pens.)

 - In this sense, compose means to create or put together.
 (Jack’s comic book collection is composed of several first editions.)